raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

 $ sudo systemctl restart fulcrum.service
 ```

-Now you can connect to your own server for ex. with Sparrow to see the banner
+Now you can see your banner when connecting to Fulcrum with supported wallet (ex.
+Sparrow)

 <img src="../../../images/Fulcrum_Banner.png" width=50% height=50%>